MoHampton/100DaysofCode-Round3/log.md

 # 100 Days Of Code - Log (Round 3)
 ---
+### Day 17: May 11, 2018

+**Today's Progress** SP Light Box & FEND Portfolio

+**Thoughts:** I missed the deadline but still moving forward on the FEND degree.
+Made major progress with the SP Light box by integrating the rest API call.

+---
 ### Day 16: May 10, 2018

 **Today's Progress** SP Light Box & FEND Portfolio